bluehands/Funicular-Switch/README.md

 }
 ```

-the generator detecting the `[EnumType]` adds Match methods so you can write:
+the generator detecting the `[ExtendedEnum]` adds Match methods so you can write:

 ``` cs
 var isGraphicalLinux = PlatformIdentifier.LinuxDevice